-As discussed in more detail under "-Elements of the Executive Compensation Program-Annual Incentive Opportunity", our Named Executive Officers, as well as other Company employees, are eligible to receive a cash incentive payment based upon the Company's operating income and operating cash flow performance against pre-established goals.
-Based on our 2012 results, our operating income performance metric was 98.3% of our pre-established goal, and our operating cash flow metric was 96.5% of our pre-established goal.
-This resulted in an annual incentive award payout of 94.9% of target for our Named Executive Officers, reflecting our pay for performance philosophy.
+As discussed in more detail under "-Elements of the Executive Compensation Program-Annual Incentive Opportunity", our Named Executive Officers, as well as other Company employees, are eligible to receive a cash incentive payment based upon the Company's operating income, operating cash flow and bookings performance against pre-established goals.
+Based on our 2015 results, our operating income performance metric was 67.2% of our pre-established goal, our operating cash flow metric was 69.2% of our pre-established goal, and our bookings metric was 67.2% of our preestablished goal.
+This resulted in no annual incentive award payout for our Named Executive Officers, reflecting our pay for performance philosophy.

-2010-2012 TOTAL SHAREHOLDER RETURN
+2013-2015 TOTAL SHAREHOLDER RETURN

-Our Named Executive Officers, as well as other Company employees, receive a portion of their equity incentive compensation in the form of contingent performance shares, which vest, if at all, based on the Company's average return on net assets ("RONA") against the performance of a defined peer group.
-For the 2010-2012 performance period, the Company's RONA was 17.8%, representing approximately 118% of the three year average median RONA of the high performance peer group, which is described in more detail under "-Executive Compensation Program Objectives and Principles".
-This resulted in the contingent performance shares awarded for this performance period vesting at 200% of target.
-Additionally, the Company's total shareholder return ("TSR") for 2010-2012, which is measured by the change in our stock price from the end of 2009 through the end of 2012, plus reinvestment of dividends paid during the period, was 60.9%.
+For the 2013-2015 performance period, our Named Executive Officers, as well as other Company employees, receive a portion of their equity incentive compensation in the form of contingent performance shares, which vest, if at all, based on the Company's average return on net assets ("RONA") against the performance of a defined peer group.
+For the 2013-2015 performance period, the Company's RONA was 16.2%, representing approximately 137.3% of the three year average median RONA of the high performance peer group, which is described in more detail under "-Executive Compensation Program Objectives and Principles".
+This resulted in the contingent performance shares awarded for this performance period vesting at 181.3% of target.
+This is consistent with our emphasis on long-term performance objectives and the achievement of benchmarked financial metrics, which is described in more detail under "-Elements of the Executive Compensation Program - Long-Term Incentives."
+Additionally, the Company's total shareholder return ("TSR") for 2013-2015, which is measured by the change in our stock price from the end of 2012 through the end of 2015, plus reinvestment of dividends paid during the period, was -9%.

-2012 Executive Compensation Vote.
-At the 2012 annual meeting of shareholders, our shareholders voted 93.9% in favor of the compensation of our named executive officers as described in our 2012 proxy statement.
+2015 Executive Compensation Vote.
+At the 2015 annual meeting of shareholders, our shareholders voted 97.4% in favor of the compensation of our named executive officers as described in our 2015 proxy statement.
 In consideration of the results, the O&C Committee acknowledged the support received from our shareholders and viewed the results as a confirmation of the Company's existing executive compensation policies and decisions.
-Accordingly, we did not significantly change our compensation principles and objectives in 2012.
+Accordingly, we did not significantly change our compensation principles and objectives in 2015.